-If an underlying fund is not released from Watch within an appropriate period (generally 12 to 18 months), corrective action may be necessary.
+If an underlying fund Underlying Investment is not released from Watch within an appropriate period (generally 12 to 18 months), corrective action may be necessary.
 Differences in structural make up between the individual fund portfolios and the multi-fund portfolios means that corrective action will take different forms as explained below.
+The Board in concert with the Investment Consultant may recommend to the Program Manager that some form of corrective action should be taken subject to the terms of any formal agreement between the Board and Program Manager.